-By 1967, Dr. King had also become the country’s most prominent opponent of the Vietnam War, a staunch critic of U.S. foreign policy.
 In his “Beyond Vietnam” speech, which he delivered at New York’s Riverside Church on April 4, 1967, a year-to-the-day before he was assassinated, Dr. King called the United States “the greatest purveyor of violence in the world today.”
 Time magazine called the speech “demagogic slander that sounded like a script for Radio Hanoi.”
-The Washington Post declared the speech and King “diminished his usefulness to his cause, his country, his people.”
+The Washington Post said King “diminished his usefulness to his cause, his country, his people.”
 Today, we play an excerpt of that speech.
-It’s called “Beyond Vietnam,” delivered April 4, 1967.
+It’s called “Beyond Vietnam.”
+It was delivered April 4, 1967.

 If we continue, there will be no doubt in my mind and in the mind of the world that we have no honorable intentions in Vietnam.
 If we do not stop our war against the people of Vietnam immediately, the world will be left with no other alternative than to see this as some horrible, clumsy and deadly game we have decided to play.